The New Standard in Insurance for Startups Gets Even BetterEmbroker News

 This wasn’t simple or easy- we spent two years building an algorithmic underwriting model that eliminates legacy complexities and removes antiquated layers of intermediation that simply don’t serve businesses…yet add a lot of costs.
 And headaches.

 Having built a better way to cover management liability, our next move was to ensure that high-growth tech companies were also covered for the equally critical liability for their professional services or the cyber risk inherent to their business model.

-Today, with the launch of our fully-automated policies for errors and omissions and Cyber insurance coverage, which we custom-made for technology companies, we’ve officially completed the rollout of our Startup Program.
+Today, with the launch of our fully automated policies for errors and omissions insurance and cyber insurance coverage, which we custom-made for technology companies, we’ve officially completed the rollout of our Startup Program.
 Now, other tech company founders and executives have access to every critical policy they need in minutes, at a lower cost, and with better, more tailored coverage.